krisprice/ipnet/README.md

 Nearing 1.0 release, feedback and requests are very welcome.
 Just open an [issue on GitHub](https://github.com/krisprice/ipnet/issues) or email me.

 This module provides types and methods for working with IPv4 and IPv6 network addresses, commonly called IP prefixes.
-Its design aligns to the existing `IpAddr`, `Ipv4Addr`, and `Ipv6Addr` types provided in the Rust standard library.
-It will always use only stable features, so that it will always compile using the stable toolchain.
+Its design aligns to and makes use of the existing `IpAddr`, `Ipv4Addr`, and `Ipv6Addr` types provided in the Rust standard library.
+It will always use only the stable Rust features, so that it will always compile using the stable toolchain.

-The module includes extension traits to provide Add, Sub, BitAnd, and BitOr operations to `Ipv4Addr` and `Ipv6Addr`.
+The module includes extension traits to provide Add, Sub, BitAnd, and BitOr operations and iterations to `Ipv4Addr` and `Ipv6Addr`.

 Available on [Crates.io] and read the [documentation] for the full details.